llwang8/Data_Science_Portfolio/MachineLearning/Project_ Predicting Bike Rentals/README.md

 ## Project
 # Predicting Bike Rentals

 Hadi Fanaee-T at the University of Porto compiled this Bike Rental data into a CSV file.
-The file contains 17380 rows, with each row representing the number of bike rentals for a single hour of a single day, which can be downloaded from the [University of California, Irvine's website (http://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset)].
+The file contains 17380 rows, with each row representing the number of bike rentals for a single hour of a single day, which can be downloaded from the [University of California, Irvine's website](http://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset).

 Here are the descriptions for the relevant columns: